GetDKAN/dkan/docs/source/introduction/overview.rst

 Structure
 ---------

-DKAN is a Drupal module that adds data publishing functionality.
+DKAN is a Drupal module that adds data management functionality.

 Within DKAN there are additional modules to organize internal subsystems.
 Information about the subsystems/components in DKAN can be found in the :doc:`../components/index` page.